mazetoken/mminer/README.md

 - package.json - npm packages (e.g. slpjs 0.27.9)

-- generateV1.ts - Mminer works grpc-bchrpc-node 0.11.3* (https://github.com/simpleledgerinc)
+- generateV1.ts - Mminer works with grpc-bchrpc-node 0.11.3* (https://github.com/simpleledgerinc)

 _*SkipSlpValidityChecks is set to "true" and should be set to "false" when BCHD instances support SLP indexing)_

+- NFT1-Group Token mining

 Mminer is tested and it works, but use it at your own risk

-You use Mminer for other tokens (scroll down for tokens environment).
-You can also try other miners...
+Mminer is prepared for mining MAZE, but you can use it to mine other tokens and NFTs (scroll down to tokens environment and replace data in Mminer .env file)

-For NFT1-Group token mining and tutorial go [here](https://github.com/mazetoken/mining/raw/master/mminernft.zip)
+#### IMPORTANT: for NFT1-Group Token mining you need to change the token environment (.env file) and after you run `npm i` and before you run `npm start`, go to node_modules folder in mminer-main directory, go to slpjs folder, go to lib folder and open slpjs.js (in editor, e.g. notepad) and change token type from `0x01` to `0x81` in line 423 (it should look like this: `if (type === void 0) { type = 0x81; }`)

 --------------------------------------------------------------------------------

-### Mining tutorial
+### Mining tutorial (Windows, Linux and Android phone)

 _*You can also check [this](https://github.com/blockparty-sh/mist-miner) tutorial_